 Millennials are the generation with the most knowledge in technology- which also happens to be one of the highest paying industries.
 They know what other millennials like to see on the internet; what’s streaming, what’s going viral, etc. Older generations, can learn from this and also gain fresh, new perspectives on all aspects of life.

-On the flip side, the baby boomers and generations X and Y can impart advice and experience on the younger generation, keeping some tradition and custom in the workplace.
+On the flip side, the baby boomers and generations X and Y can impart advice and experience to the younger generation, keeping some traditions and customs in the workplace.
 When the executives at the top get involved with the onboarding process, they will see all the ways in which they can hire for the company’s best interest and that includes a much more diverse talent pool.

 Having women or men in jobs that are predominantly one way or the other is just as important.
 An example that is actually affecting today’s society is having women in more science and math jobs to break the norm of the industry, or having more men in nursing.